 \subsection{Partially observed system}

-Consider now the scenario in which the encoder sees only a noisy observation of the system state and forms a codeword to transmit to the controller using its present and past noisy observations.
-If the system noise and the observation noise are jointly Gaussian, our results in Section \ref{sec:fo} generalize readily.
+Consider now the scenario in which the encoder sees a noisy observation of the system state and forms a codeword to transmit to the controller using its present and past noisy observations.
+If the system and observation noises are jointly Gaussian, our results in \secref{sec:fo} generalize readily.

-In the absence of communication constraints, the celebrated {\it separation principle} of estimation and control states that the minimum cost in \eqref{eq:bdecomp} can be attained by separately estimating the value of $X_i$ using the noisy observations $Y^i $, and by applying the optimal control to the estimate as if it was the true state of the system.
-The minimum cost decomposes into two terms, the cost due to the noise in the system (see \eqref{eq:cmin}), and the cost due to the noise in the observation of the state:
+In the absence of communication constraints, the minimum cost decomposes into two terms, the cost due to the noise in the system in \eqref{eq:cmin}, and the cost due to the noise in the observation of the state:

 where $\mat \Sigma$ is the covariance matrix of the estimation error $X_t - \E{X_t | Y^t, U^{t-1}}$ in the limit $t \to \infty$.
-If system noise and the observation noise are Gaussian, the optimal estimator admits a particularly elegant implementation via the Kalman filter.
+The celebrated {\it separation principle} of estimation and control states that the minimum cost in \eqref{eq:bdecomp} can be attained by separately estimating the value of $X_i$ using the noisy observations $Y^i $, and by applying the optimal control to the estimate as if it was the true state of the system.
+If system and observation noises are Gaussian, the optimal estimator admits a particularly elegant implementation via the Kalman filter.
 Then, $\mat \Sigma$ is given by